Party Over Here

 Party Over Here is an American sketch comedy television series created by Paul Scheer and The Lonely Island, who serve as executive producers.
 It premiered on Fox on March 12, 2016.
-It was the first original live-action program carried in Saturday late night by Fox after the cancellation of The Wanda Sykes Show in 2010.
-This was also the second female-led sketch comedy show to be aired on Fox, the first was The Tracey Ullman Show in 1987.
+It was the first original live-action program carried in Saturday late night by Fox after the cancellation of The Wanda Sykes Show As of 2026 it is the last late night show on Saturday late night on Fox excluding the temporary “[FIFA World Cup on Fox After Hours with James Corden]”.
+This was also the second female-led sketch comedy show to be aired on Fox; the first was The Tracey Ullman Show in 1987.

 On August 9, 2016, Fox cancelled the series after one season.